spa542/COSC420/Lab3/README.md

 COSC 420-001
 10/17/20

-# Lab-3: Matrices Optomization and Gauss Jordan
+# Lab-3: Matrix Optomization and Gauss Jordan
 In this lab you will focus on the following objectives:
 1. Develop familiarity with C programming language
 2. Develop familiarity with parallel computing tools MPICH and OpenMPI